haraksingh-lab-uwi/2025-huntingtons-nanopore/README.md

 **Conclusions:** We demonstrated the novel application of nanopore sequencing with a custom bioinformatics workflow to accurately size HTT CAG repeats.
 This is the first genetic report of HD in T&T, among limited records in the Caribbean.

 Link to Publication: *(TODO)*

+The latest version of this repository can be found at the following link: https://github.com/haraksingh-lab-uwi/2025-molecular-diagnosis-hd-trinidad